 This use case aims link farmers to off-takers, both locally and internationally, who can purchase their output at fair prices.
-The main objective is to transition from an informal, middleman-dominated market to a more regulated aggregator market,
+The main objective is to transition from an informal, middlemandominated market to a more regulated aggregator market, ensuring that most of the value flows to the farmers through transparent pricing.
+This is achievable through collaborations and partnerships with various output off-takers, farmer unions, and across government with involvement from various ministries.

-- Carry out a comprehensive demand-side stakeholder mapping, both locally and internationally, to understand current and potential Ethiopian output off-takers, and categorize them in terms of interest. - Engage high-interest off-takers to understand their priorities, build business relations, and cocreate the use case with them to ensure alignment with needs. - Design and implement awareness and socialization campaigns for farmers on the benefit of clustering in cooperatives and unions and develop incentives to drive formation and participation of unions and cooperatives. - Develop transparent price discovery mechanisms for agriculture output based on
+- Carry out a comprehensive demand-side stakeholder mapping, both locally and internationally, to understand current and potential Ethiopian output off-takers, and categorize them in terms of interest. - Engage high-interest off-takers to understand their priorities, build business relations, and co-create the use case with them to ensure alignment with needs. - Design and implement awareness and socialization campaigns for farmers on the benefit of clustering in cooperatives and unions and develop incentives to drive formation and participation of unions and cooperatives.

-- demand & supply or transparent auctioning through farmer unions and cooperatives. - Leverage cooperatives and unions as well as digital technologies such as NMIS and 8028 to disseminate up-to-date and predictive pricing information to farmers. - Collaborate with logistics providers to ensure smooth transportation of output from the farmer clusters where output is aggregated to the buyers. - Data Standards For each type of data (e.g., price and market data) needed for each intervention, develop and ensure proper data standards are used, leveraging existing data standard initiatives such as aLIVE when possible.
+- Develop transparent price discovery mechanisms for agriculture output based on demand & supply or transparent auctioning through farmer unions and cooperatives. - Leverage cooperatives and unions as well as digital technologies such as NMIS and 8028 to disseminate up-to-date and predictive pricing information to farmers. - Collaborate with logistics providers to ensure smooth transportation of output from the farmer clusters where output is aggregated to the buyers.